grinnell-cs/csc151-images/_eboards/eboard27.md

 * Monday, 2024-04-08, 1:00--3:00pm (approx), where appropriate.
   _Watch the eclipse (but don't stare at the sun)_.
+    * Eclipse glasses being given away at Burling (we think) and by the Physics SEPC (we know).

 ### Other good things (no tokens)